Library Kitchens and Cooking Programs

 - Meadowridge Library Kitchen at Madison Public Library.

-- From the Hartford Public Library in Connecticut, two kitchens, the Kitchen at Hartford Public Library and the Kitchen at Billings Forge, with cafés and a farm-to-table catering business that offers job skills training and high-quality employment opportunities.
+- From the Hartford Public Library in Connecticut, two kitchens, the Kitchen at Hartford Public Library (closed in 2021) and the Kitchen at Billings Forge, with cafés and a farm-to-table catering business that offers job skills training and high-quality employment opportunities.

 - In our Social Library series, we featured the Napa County Library for their Pozole Contest, the Suwannee River Regional Library System for their Recipe Exchange and the Fair Lawn Public Library for their Recipe Club.